Use the GPIO pins of the ESP32

 Note

-The resolution of only 8 bits of the DAC is insufficient for audio applications without quality deterioration.
-It is better to use an external DAC with a better resolution (12-24 bits) and use the I2S bus of the ESP32.
+The DAC only has a resolution of eight bits.
+It is insufficient for audio applications without deterioration.
+It is better to use an external DAC with a higher resolution (12-24 bits) with the I2S bus of the ESP32.